sagemath/trac_to_gh/Issue 738.md

 # Issue 738: probably easy-to-fix bug in matrix2.pyx

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/738

 Original creator: was